 Putting all People of Color into one category, even when attempting to emphasize certain voices, can still effectively diminish their individual experiences and cultural identity.

-When talking to (or about) individuals or smaller groups of people, avoid defaulting to umbrella terms such as “BIPOC,” since these tend to be less accurate.
+When talking with (or about) individuals or smaller groups of people, avoid defaulting to umbrella terms such as “BIPOC,” since these tend to be less accurate.

 This may require some work on your part — be prepared to do that work.
 Here are some examples:

 - If you’re bringing up the inequalities many Black children face in school, you’ll want to say “Black students” rather than “BIPOC students.”

-- If you’re discussing the extremely high maternal mortality rate among Black, American Indian, and Alaska Native women, you wouldn’t say “BIPOC women,” since other women of color do not face the same risk.
+- If you’re discussing the extremely high maternal deaths among Black, American Indian, and Alaska Native women, you wouldn’t say “BIPOC women,” since other Women of Color do not face the same risk.

 - When recommending a book by author Louise Erdrich, you wouldn’t say “Louise Erdrich, a BIPOC author” or “Indigenous author.”
 The best option would be “Louise Erdrich, a member of the Turtle Mountain Band of Chippewa Indians.”

 You might find yourself defaulting to “BIPOC” when talking about a friend, classmate, or co-worker, but if you know their ethnicity and it’s relevant to the conversation, use the most specific language possible.

 Many people consider this term somewhat outdated.

-It may seem politically correct, but some find it offensive because it doesn’t distinguish between different groups.
-It implies, rather, that People of Color have an experience similar enough that no distinction is needed.
+It may seem politically correct, sure, but some find it offensive because it doesn’t distinguish between different groups.
+It implies, rather, that all People of Color have an experience similar enough that no distinction is needed.

 Generally speaking, “People of Color” might work in very specific circumstances, such as: “In the United States, People of Color often lack many of the same opportunities as white people.”

-If you’re trying to emphasize a particular struggle, however, you’ll want to use more specific language.
+If you’re trying to emphasize a particular experience, however, you’ll want to use more specific language.

 When exploring disparities in pay, for example, you’d want to note how the average earnings break down by ethnicity rather than simply saying, “People of Color make less money than white people.”